tymyrddin/red-basic/source/docs/network/DNS-spoofing.md

     5.3 Zone enumeration (Only NSEC, NSEC3 and NSEC5 publish hashed records of hostnames)
 ```

+## Notes

+DNS spoofing can be achieved by DNS redirection, an attack in which an adversary modifies a DNS server in order to redirect a specific domain name to a different IP address.
+In many cases, the new IP address will be for a server controlled by the adversary which contains files infected with malware.
+Cache poisoning is another way to achieve DNS spoofing, without relying on DNS hijacking (physically taking over the DNS settings).
+An adversary inserts a forged DNS entry, containing an alternative IP destination for the same domain name, after which the DNS server resolves the domain to the spoofed website, until the cache is refreshed.

+* DNS server spoofing attacks are often used to spread computer worms and viruses.
+* This kind of attack is also often used for pharming.

 ## Resources

+### Scripts (ty myrddin)

 * [Hijack local DNS](https://github.com/tymyrddin/ymrir/tree/master/dns_spoofer)